 It is understandable that storing your data in some kind of Cloud that you do not own and have no control over leads to feelings of uncertainty.

-As humans, we like to be in control, and here, we simply do not have any control.
+As humans, we like to be in control, and here, we simply do not have any.
 However, control does not mean security.

 The security of your data depends on the approach of your Cloud provider.
-It is their responsibility to continuously improve the Cloud infrastructure, especially, in the world of fast-paced technology advancements and more sophisticated malware software.
+It is their responsibility to continuously improve the Cloud infrastructure, and protect your data from even most sophisticated malware software.

 So why are Cloud-based solutions more secure than you think?